tappyness1/pointnet/README.md

 # PointNet

 ## What this is about
 Just a simple implementation based on the PointNet which was in 2017 a revolutionary way of handling point cloud data, which was to... directly look at PointClouds.
 This is just to get a better understanding of the PointNet and I won't be doing training here.
-Will be handled when I reach its final(as at 2024 don't flame me) form as in ResPointNet
+Will be handled when I reach its final(as at 2024 don't flame me) form as in ResPointNet++.

 ## What has been done